nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     * Why the command is needed.
     * What the syntax for the command is.
     * Example of usage and expected results.
+Note that `help help` will result in a general help window.
+We do not provide instruction for the command `help` itself

 Examples:
 * `help`